Andy Dawkins: Sulfide/Copper Nickel Mining

 Dawkins is strongly opposed to the Polymet Mining Corporation and Twin Metals Minnesota LLC proposed sulfide/copper-nickel mines in northern Minnesota.
 Because of the threat of acid mine drainage to the Boundary Waters Canoe Area Wilderness and the short term nature of the jobs these mines will create, Dawkins had this to say:

 I don't think we need to do any sort of sulfide mining, period ... the whole thing is about profit for foreign investors, and to then argue there's a few jobs in the mining industry, well, compare that to the amount of jobs we'd get if we keep doing renewables and sustainables.
 Until we have that debate, I'm totally against.

-Ranked Choice Voting
+Electoral reform

-Dawkins supported the instant-runoff voting (ranked choice voting) ballot initiative early on in the city of Saint Paul.
-With his Minnesota Attorney General campaign, Dawkins is endorsing the idea of a statewide adoption of ranked choice voting.
+In 1994, Dawkins accepted the Twin Cities Area New Party's nomination alongside his state representative candidacy under the Minnesota Democratic–Farmer–Labor Party.
+However, state law prohibited fusion voting, resulting in the 1997 US Supreme Court decision Timmons v.
+Twin Cities Area New Party, which upheld such laws as beyond the scope of the First Amendment's freedom of association.
+Dawkins supported Saint Paul's instant-runoff voting ballot initiative.
+While running for Minnesota Attorney General, Dawkins endorsed ranked-choice voting.